 - 1 1/2 cup shredded mozzarella or Italian cheese blend divided

 - Olive oil

-- 1 20 oz jar of your favorite gluten free marinara sauce
+- 1 20 oz jar of your favorite marinara sauce gluten & sugar free

-- Step 2 Lightly grease 9×13 pan, if using a glass or metal.
+- Lightly grease 9×13 pan, if using a glass or metal.
 I used stoneware so no oiling necessary!

-- Step 3 In a large bowl, combine ground meat and the rest of the ingredients except for 1 cup cheese and the marinara sauce.
-Mix well making sure to incorporate all the ingredients evenly.
+In a large bowl, combine ground meat, onion/garlic mixture and the rest of the ingredients except 1 cup cheese and the marinara sauce.
+Mix well making sure to incorporate all the ingredients thoroughly.

-- Step 4 Form meat mixture into 1 1/2 to 2 inch balls, about the size of golf ball.
-Place meatballs tightly into prepared pan, drizzle with olive oil and bake for 25 minutes.
+Form meat mixture into 1 1/2 to 2 inch balls, about the size of golf ball.
+Place meatballs tightly into prepared pan, drizzle with olive oil and bake for 20 minutes.

-- Step 5 After 25 minutes, remove meatballs from oven and pour sauce evenly over the top.
-Return to oven and bake for an additional 20 minutes.
+After 20 minutes, remove meatballs from oven.
+(Meatballs can be frozen at this point for later use.)
+Pour sauce evenly over the top and return to oven and bake for an additional 10-15 minutes.
 Remove from oven, sprinkle remaining 1 cup of cheese (or more!) over the top and return to oven for 2-3 minutes or until melted.
 To get brown yummy cheese, broil on high for 2-3 minutes instead of baking!

-- Step 6 Serve up on top of your favorite gluten free pasta, zoodles, spaghetti squash or all by themselves with extra cheese!
+Serve up on top of your zoodles, spaghetti squash or all by themselves with extra cheese!
 YUM!